-- March 2021.
-The SLCIDA-CDC completed its annual review of the Disposition of Real Property Guidelines and adopted policies on Compensation, Reimbursement, and Attendance, Whistleblower Policy and Procedures, Defense and Indemnification, and Code of Ethics policies and accepted the Annual Audit for 2020. - April 2021.
-The SLCIDA-CDC authorized modifications to the FY2020 budget and also authorized bridge financing of up to \$500,000 to the St. Lawrence County Property Development Corporation. - May 2021.
-The SLCIDA-CDC authorized a loan in an amount of up to \$50,000 to the Cornell Cooperative Extension.
-The SLCIDA-CDC also authorized the issuance and sale of revenue bonds in a principal amount not to exceed \$43,000,000 for series 2021 bonds for Clarkson University. - October 2021.
-The SLCIDA-CDC accepted a 2021 Tentative Budget and adopted the FY2021 Budget. - December 2021.
-The SLCIDA-CDC completed annual reviews of the Procurement Policy, Conflict of Interest Policy, Investment Policy, and Sexual Harassment Policy.
+- March 2022.
+The SLCIDA-CDC completed its annual review of the Disposition of Real Property Guidelines and adopted policies on Compensation, Reimbursement, and Attendance, Whistleblower Policy and Procedures, Defense and Indemnification, and Code of Ethics policies and accepted the Annual Audit for 2021. - July 2022.
+The SLCIDA-CDC authorized the continuation of remote public meetings. - August 2022.
+The SLCIDA-CDC determined Type II SEQRA for the Issuance and Sale of SLU Series 2022 Bonds and approved the final resolution authorizing the issuance of Tax-Exempt Bonds (SLU Project), Series 2022. - September 2022.
+The SLCIDA-CDC authorized a Subvention to the St. Lawrence County Property Development Corporation and accepted a 2023 Tentative Budget. - October 2022.
+The SLCIDA-CDC completed annual reviews of the Procurement Policy, Conflict of Interest Policy, Investment Policy, Sexual Harassment Policy and adopted the FY2023 Budget